Nickgraviton/pharmasea/README.md

 ```
 This launches the application which is hosted locally and uses the port 8765.
 The API is available using the endpoint `/observatory/api`.
-By hitting the base endpoint `/` aka `https://localhost:8765`
-we can access the frontend of our webapp that loads our `index.html` file.
+To access the frontend of our webapp we can simply access the url `https://localhost:8765`.

 ---